-Retail investors are currently pouring money into “bank loan” funds at a record rate, and the longer term implications are cringe worthy.
+Retail investors are currently pouring money into “bank loan” funds at a record rate, and the long term implications are cringe worthy.

 Bank loans, commonly referred to as floating rate funds, are viewed by many investors as providing a modest source of income while being generally free of interest rate risk.
 Sounds great, right?